occiware/TOSCA-Studio/README.md

 ![NodeCellarDiagram](https://github.com/occiware/TOSCA-Studio/blob/master/img/NodeCellarDiagram.jpg)

 #### Deployment

-A visual documentation of Node Cellar deployment process can be found here:
+Similar to the WordPress example, we visualized the deployment of the Node Cellar application using [SmartWYRM]("https://gitlab.gwdg.de/rwm/de.ugoe.cs.rwm.smartwyrm").
+Below you can see this process, as well as a short demonstration of the deployed application is provided.

 ![Node Cellar](videos/Node_Cellar-deployment.gif)

+The implementation of the OCCI Orchestrator deployment logic can be found [here](https://gitlab.gwdg.de/rwm/de.ugoe.cs.rwm.docci).
-A MP4 video is also available [here](https://github.com/occiware/TOSCA-studio/raw/master/videos/Node_Cellar-deployment.mp4).
+A MP4 video of the deployment process demonstration is available [here](https://github.com/occiware/TOSCA-studio/raw/master/videos/Node_Cellar-deployment.mp4).